SmoothSpatula/SmoothSpatula-RoRRutils/README.md

 * hardcoded.lua has many function definitions and classes

-* print_args lets you print an array recursively (could be bugged, implemented it like a monkey)
+* print_array_struct lets you print an array/struct recursively (could be bugged, implemented it like a monkey)

 * other files are misc